 Reference and instructional services are available in person, by phone, chat, and e-mail (Ask a Librarian).

-We provide closed captioning for online research consultations and instructional offerings delivered via video and audio conferencing; we coordinate with OASID which advices in advance on requests for accommodations prior to delivery, onsite or online, of research consultations, library workshops, or library information sessions.
+We provide closed captioning for online research consultations and instructional offerings delivered via video and audio conferencing; we coordinate with OASID which advises in advance on requests for accommodations prior to delivery, onsite or online, of research consultations, library workshops, or library information sessions.

 We are developing instructional materials that highlight accessibility information in e-books, journal platforms, and other electronic resources.